The History of the Parish of Rochdale

 - John Holte died, leaving Balderstone Hall to his son.

-- Anthony Holt of Spotland left a will with legacies to his sister Jane and the
+- Anthony Holt of Spotland, nephew of Ottiwell Holt of Brimrod in Castleton. left a will with legacies

 - Adam Holt of Lower Place died, leaving a "capital messuage" and land in the

 wastes of Castleton.
-He directed that £400 be raised from his estate for the use of his daughters
+He directed that £400 be raised from his estate for the use of his daughters.
+One pore scholar from Rochdale school to Cambridge by order of Mr. Holte

 - John Holt of Stubley died at Castleton Hall.
 His son Robert inherited the